BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 This context will be used in subsequent steps.

 ## Tag the local Docker Image to prepare it for uploading
+The next step is to send the local application Container Image to the Azure Container Registry (ACR) service so that it is available in the cloud.
+Returning to the command-line, the team uses the Docker commands to list the Images on the machine, then the *az CLI* utility to list the Images in the ACR service.
+They then use the Docker command to "tag" the Image with the destination name of the ACR they created in the previous step, and to set a version number for proper DevOps.
+They then list the local Image information again to ensure the tag applied correctly:

 ```
 docker images